Esri/data-collection-dotnet/Documentation/index.md

 ![Identified Map Feature](/Documentation/img/anatomy-identified-feature.png)

+If a feature has attachments, you can switch to the attachments tab to view them.
+The name and size of each attachment is displayed.

 ### Add map feature

 If the map contains a spatial feature layer that adheres to the rules specified in the section entitled [_Add Feature Rules_](#add-feature-rules), the add feature button is enabled.
 Tapping this button begins the process of adding a new record to the map.